qizhou1729/qizhou1729.github.io/_pages/about.md

 Research Interests
 ------
 I am now interested in fast algorithms of molecular dynamics (MD) simulation, especially scalable algorithms for general interaction kernels.
-Also, I consider the design of specialized MD hardwares and supercomputers and the application of new algorithms, expected to approach the SOTA.
+Meanwhile, I consider the design of specialized MD hardwares and supercomputers and the application of new algorithms, expected to approach the SOTA.
 I am also interested in other fast algorithms such as convolution equations and non-local interactions.

 Publications